ecmwf/pdbufr/docs/guide/readers/temp.rst

 Parameters
 +++++++++++++++++++++

 A parameter is a high-level concept in ``pdbufr``.
 It was introduced to overcome the problem that the same quantity can be encoded in BUFR in multiple ways.
-When using parameters lwe do not need to know the actual encoding, but the desired value is automatically extracted.
+When using parameters we do not need to know the actual encoding, but the desired value is automatically extracted.

 SYNOP parameters can be divided into three groups: